The Real Cost of Buying a Home in Texas — What No One Explains Clearly (But You Deserve to Know)

 Property Taxes

-• Texas does NOT have state income tax but higher property tax rates
+• Texas does NOT have state income tax

 • Local property taxes are higher than many states